-Field Description Service Name Enter the name of the custom service or application.
-Service User From the Service User menu, select Any , or select Single address and enter the IP address of one computer: • Any .
-This is the default setting and allows any computer on the Internet to use this service.Single address.
+Field Description Service Service Name Enter the name of the custom service or application.
+Service User From the Service User menu, select Any , or select Single address and enter the IP address of one computer:

+Field Description Any.
+This is the default setting and allows any computer on the Internet to use this service.
+Single address.
 Restricts the service to a particular computer.
-Service Type Select the protocol (TCP or UDP) that is associated with the service or application.

-Field Description Triggering Port Enter the number of the outbound traffic port that must open the inbound ports.
-Inbound Connection Connection Type Select the protocol (TCP or UDP) that is associated with the inbound connection.
-If you are unsure, select TCP/UDP .
+Service Type Select the protocol ( TCP or UDP ) that is associated with the service or application.
+Triggering Port Enter the number of the outbound traffic port that must open the inbound ports.
+Required Inbound Co onnection Service Type Select the protocol ( TCP or UDP ) that is associated with the inbound connection.
+If you are unsure, select TCP/UDP.
 Starting Port Enter the start port number for the inbound connection.
 Ending Port Enter the end port number for the inbound connection.

-Your settings are saved.
-The rule is added to the Port Triggering Portmap Table on the Port Forwarding / Port Triggering screen and is enabled.
+Your settings are saved and the rule is added to the Port Triggering Portmap Table on the Port Forwarding / Port Triggering page.